spolichnowski/diet-manager/README.md

 $ pip install --upgrade pip
 ```

-Now time to install all the requirements like TensorFlow, Keras etc. :
+Now time to install all the requirements:

 ```
 $ cd ../project folder/backend